marcduiker/dapr-docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 When you ran `dapr run -f .`:

-1. A unique order ID for the workflow is generated (in the above example, `edceba90-9c45-4be8-ad40-60d16e060797`) and the workflow is scheduled.
+1. A unique order ID for the workflow is generated (in the above example, `d1bf548b-c854-44af-978e-90c61ed88e3c`) and the workflow is scheduled.
-1. The `NotifyActivity` workflow activity sends a notification saying an order for 10 cars has been received.
+2. The `NotifyActivity` workflow activity sends a notification saying an order for 1 car has been received.
-1. The `ReserveInventoryActivity` workflow activity checks the inventory data, determines if you can supply the ordered item, and responds with the number of cars in stock.
+3. The `VertifyInventoryActivity` workflow activity checks the inventory data, determines if you can supply the ordered item, and responds with the number of cars in stock.
+If the inventory is sufficient the workflow continues.
-1. Once approved, your workflow starts and notifies you of its status.
+4. The total cost of the order is 5000, so the workflow will not call the `RequestApprovalActivity` activity.
-1. The `ProcessPaymentActivity` workflow activity begins processing payment for order `edceba90-9c45-4be8-ad40-60d16e060797` and confirms if successful.
+5. The `ProcessPaymentActivity` workflow activity begins processing payment for order `d1bf548b-c854-44af-978e-90c61ed88e3c` and confirms if successful.
-1. The `UpdateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
+6. The `UpdateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
-1. The `NotifyActivity` workflow activity sends a notification saying that order `edceba90-9c45-4be8-ad40-60d16e060797` has completed.
+7. The `NotifyActivity` workflow activity sends a notification saying that order `d1bf548b-c854-44af-978e-90c61ed88e3c` has completed.
-1. The workflow terminates as completed.
+8. The workflow terminates as completed and the orderResult is set to processed.

 #### `order-processor/WorkflowConsoleApp.java`

 In the application's program file:

 - The unique workflow order ID is generated
 - The workflow is scheduled
 - The workflow status is retrieved